PetterTech/blog/content/posts/2012-08-28-function-for-locating-an-email-address.md

  ```

 See how easy that was?
 First you tell powershell that you want to configure a function, then the command you want to associate the function with.
 Within the ( ) you define what parameters the function will need.
-Then there&#8217;s only a { to start defining what the function will do and a } to end the function.
+Then there's only a { to start defining what the function will do and a } to end the function.

 Now all you have to do in order to find out who or what has a given email address is: